 Each student should consider his or her own personal needs when selecting what courses and how many credits to take each semester.
 The Class Planning tool in I-Plan is a powerful tool to assist you in mapping out your courses up to graduation.

 What are Foundation courses and when do I take them?

-Foundations courses ensure that BYU-I graduates become not only be employable, but also literate, well rounded, cultured, and informed.
+Foundations courses ensure that BYU-I graduates become not only employable, but also literate, well-rounded, cultured, and informed.
 The courses are grouped into five areas of study: Eternal Truths, Quantitative Reasoning, Writing, Science, and Cultural Awareness.
 For more information on the Foundations program go to: